rolandhordos/Study-ReactNative/README.md

 Well!
 Apparently there's nothing like jumping right in.
 Expo will certainly ignite a spark and set off a firestorm of enthusiastic study of React Native.
 Combined with Snack to effortlessly share and publish training activity over the web.
 Simply Amazing!

+For structure, I learned gitflow style making feature branches for chunks of work and grouped that into releases.
+Here are some highlights:

+### 0.0.1

+So easy to get up and running.
+Amazing tooling even at a simple glance.
+Decided to dig in on Nuclide for a spell.

+### 0.0.2

 ## IDEs and Editors

 ### Snack